Optical spectroscopy of Blazars for the Cherenkov Telescope Array

-Gamma-ray blazars are the main extragalactic targets for CTA and high confidence spectroscopic redshifts are needed for them.
-The planning of CTA observations by the CTA Consortium is ongoing now.
+Gamma-ray blazars are the main extragalactic targets for CTA and high-confidence spectroscopic redshifts are needed for them.
+The planning of CTA observations by the CTA Consortium is currently under way.
 It is therefore of great importance to start acquiring highly reliable redshifts for a large fraction of the AGN sources detected with {\em Fermi}-LAT that are likely to be detected with CTA.
-Indeed such a redshift measurement campaign is recognised as a necessary support for the CTA Key Science Program (KSP) on AGN \citep{Sctashort19}.
-We thus initiated this redshift-measuring campaign by carrying out observations at different facilities to which we have access and we report the first results here.
+Such a redshift measurement campaign is recognised as necessary support for the CTA Key Science Programme (KSP) on AGN \citep{Sctashort19}.
+We thus initiated this redshift-measuring campaign by carrying out observations at different facilities to which we have access, and we report the first results here.

-This paper is organised in the following way: sample selection is presented in Section 2, the observing strategy in Section 3, the observations, data reduction and analysis in Sections 4 to 6, discussion and conclusions in Section 7.
-For all calculations, we used a cosmology with $\Omega_{\rm M}$=0.27, $\Omega_{\rm \Lambda}$= 0.73 and H$_0$ = 70 km s$^{-1}$ Mpc$^{-1}$.
+This paper is organised in the following way: the sample selection is presented in Section 2; the observing strategy in Section 3; the observations, data reduction, and analysis in Sections 4 to 6; and the discussion and conclusions in Section 7.
+For all calculations, we used a cosmology with $\Omega_{\rm M}$=0.27, $\Omega_{\rm \Lambda}$= 0.73, and H$_0$ = 70 km s$^{-1}$ Mpc$^{-1}$.
 All wavelengths are in air.
 All magnitudes are in the AB system.

-\section{Sample Selection}
+\section{Sample selection}